plblum/jivs/docs/API/Validators/Error_Messages.md

 ## Using the TextLocalizerService
 The `TextLocalizerService` is so useful that you may put all of your error messages in it, until the default you supply fails to meet our guideline: _make the message clear enough for the user to quickly take the correct action_.
 See [TextLocalizerService](../JivsServices/TextLocalizerService.md).

+It provides:
+- a reusable library of default strings, avoiding the need to configure the same messages on every `Validator`.
+- localized versions of those strings
+- localized versions of label names and data type names used in {Label}, {SecondLabel}, and {DataType} tokens found in error messages.

 Configure your error messages within your `createJivsServices()` function.

 ```ts